Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs: Notations and Definitions

 \subsection{Random Graph Models}

+In this subsection, we define our random graph model of interest, as well as the concept of random graph model isomorphism.
-\paragraph{Random Graph Model.} A random graph model is a couple $(W,P)$ where $P$ is a Borel probability measure on $\XX$ and $W: \XX \times \XX \mapsto [0,1]$ is a kernel, \emph{i.e.}, a symmetric measurable function.
-One can interpret $W$ as a totally connected graph on the vertex set $\XX$ and whose weight function is $W$.

-\paragraph{Random Graph.} We generate random graphs from a random graph model $(W,P)$ as follows.
+\paragraph{Random graph model and random graphs.} A \emph{random graph model} is a couple $(W,P)$ where $P$ is a Borel probability measure on the compact set $\X \subset \mathbb{R}^d$ and $W: \X \times \X \mapsto [0,1]$ is a symmetric measurable function called \emph{connectivity kernel}.
+A random graph model is used to generate random graphs as follows.
 Given a positive integer $n$, we first draw $n$ independent and identically distributed random variables from the distribution $P$, represented by ${X_1,\dots,X_n}$, which form the vertex set of the graph.
-The random graph is fully connected and has weight function $W$:
+The random graph is then fully connected and has weight function $W$:

+Often, $W$ is decreasing with the distance between the $X_i$, such that nodes with similar latent variables have stronger connections; classical examples include the Gaussian kernel $W(X,X') = e^{-\frac{\norm*{X-X'}^2}{2\sigma^2}}$ or the so-called $\eps$-graphs $W(X,X') = \ind{\norm*{X-X'}\leq \eps}$.
 When convenient, we will use the short notation $X=(X_1,\dots,X_n)$ for the tuple of the vertices of a random graph.
 We call $\GG_n(W,P)$ the distribution from which random graphs with $n$ nodes are drawn.
-We bring the reader's attention to the fact that in the above definition, a random graph is always fully connected \emph{but} edges may have a weight equal to zero.
-Another common model~\cite{keriven_convergence_2020, lei_consistency_2015} is to add a Bernoulli distribution to the connectivity, similarly to SBM models, in order to model unweighted random graphs, potentially with prescribed expected sparsity.
-It is not done here for the sake of simplicity: indeed weighted random graphs without Bernoulli edges are routinely used to analyze machine learning algorithms \cite{von_luxburg_clust, maskey_generalization_2022}, as they essentially model the underlying phenomena of interest in many cases.
+We bring the reader's attention to the fact that in the above definition, a random graph is always fully connected \emph{but} edges may have a weight equal to zero (e.g., for $\eps$-graphs).
+Also note that, in the rest of the paper, we generally do not put any assumptions on the model $(W,P)$, except when using max-aggregation (Exemples~\ref{ex: 5}-\ref{ex: e} and Sec.~\ref{sec: cv for max}), where we assume that $W$ is Lipschitz-continuous in addition to some conditions on the probability space $(\X,P)$ (see Definition~\ref{def: volume retaining}).

+Another common model~\citep{keriven_convergence_2020, lei_consestency_2015} is to add a Bernoulli distribution on edges, similarly to SBM models, in order to model unweighted random graphs, potentially with prescribed expected sparsity.
+It is not done here for the sake of simplicity.
+In the literature, weighted random graphs without Bernoulli edges are routinely used to analyze machine learning algorithms \citep{vonluxburg_clust_2008, maskey_generalization_2022}, as they essentially model the underlying phenomena of interest in many cases.